exakat/exakat-docs/Reference/Rules/Type/Regex.rst

 +++++++++++++++

   All regular expressions used in the code.
 PHP relies on the PCRE extension to process them, with the functions `preg_match() <https://www.php.net/preg_match>`_, `preg_replace() <https://www.php.net/preg_replace>`_, etc.
+``mbstring`` regular expressions are also collected.
+POSIX regex are not listed : they were deprecated in PHP 7.0.

 .. code-block:: php